KingScooty/creativenightly.com/app/_drafts/How-to-lint-your-sass-with-stylelint.md

 Let's run through a quick scenario where linting would help improve code readability, and help kick lazy devs up the butt when they try and hack an easy win into the codebase.

-###Case Study
+###Case Study: Linting in practice

 ####The project manager who likes to code

 How about this for a scenario.
-A project manager decides---in order to free up some valuable time on the project---to have a go at adding a feature.
+A project manager is managing a new web app that's in development, and decides---in order to free up some valuable dev time on the project---to have a go at adding a feature.
 The feature is to add a box shadow to the hover state of a component, and to also add a hover state to the links of a child component.

 *What's the worst that could happen?*